slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Opportunity cost is how intelligent people assess things."
 -- Charlie Munger [1924]*

+> *"I am not a product of my circumstances.
+I am a product of my decisions."
+-- Stephen Covey [1932]*

 > *"A mistake repeated more than once is a decision." (...)
 "Don’t say maybe if you want to say no."
 -- Paulo Coelho [1947]*